From historic cafes to Michelin starred restaurants, Vienna has many restaurants to choose from. My top picks include:

-The Altstadt also recommends Restaurant Vestibul at Universitatsring 2, Glacis Beisl for modern Viennese food, I Ragazzi for Italian, Gaumenspiel for international cuisine and Kristian’s Monastiri for upscale Austrian-fusion.
+The Altstadt also recommends Restaurant Vestibul at Universitatsring 2, Glacis Beisl for modern Viennese food, I Ragazzi for Italian and Gaumenspiel for international cuisine.

 Konstantin Filippou, is also highly regarded for haute cuisine at Dominikanerbastei 17.
 It has a Michelin star.